Mortgage

 loading image

+• Origination fees or points paid on a purchase.
 The IRS considers “mortgage points” to be charges paid to take out a mortgage.
-They may include origination fees or discount points, and represent a percentage of your loan amount.
-For these costs to be tax-deductible in the same year they’re paid, you have to meet all of the following conditions.
+They may include origination fees or discount points, and they represent a percentage of your loan amount.
+To be tax-deductible in the same year they are paid, you have to meet these, and other conditions:

 1. The mortgage must have been used to buy or build your primary home.